r1b/web-hipster/README.md

 The HTTP response code is not perfect information.
 Github returns a 404 for reserved slugs.
 Reddit returns a 404 for deleted accounts that cannot be re-registered.

+The characters allowed in usernames differ from site to site.